 Little City Front Yard Veggie Garden

 This was my first garden which I started from scratch.
-We moved away several years ago.

-No one else in the neighborhood had a front garden, and certainly did not have veggie boxes, but my love of gardening was apparently stronger than my fear of bylaw officers, so I went ahead and planted where sun shines.
+No one else in the neighborhood had a front garden and certainly did not have veggie boxes, but my love of gardening was apparently stronger than my fear of bylaw officers, so I went ahead and planted where sun shines.

-I jokingly used the broken statue head to hold my bean teepee poles in place but it worked so well I kept using it.
+I jokingly used the broken statue head (below) to hold my bean teepee poles in place but it worked so well I kept using it.

 After just one season with raised beds, I was a convert.
 Everything did so much better in boxes where I could control the soil and compost.